skyvers/skyve-dev-guide/chapters/concepts.md

 List views are based on queries which generally include only key document attributes for searching and review.
-Each row of the list corresponds to a document instance however the list may represent data from related documents within the document’s object hierarchy.
+Each row of the list corresponds to a document instance however the list may represent data from related documents within the document's object hierarchy.

 ![Figure 2](media/image9.png "Figure 2 List view")
 _Figure 2 - List view_